Darkhost1999/RPCSX-wiki/faq.md

 ## Q: What is RPCSX?

-**A:** RPCSX is an experimental emulator for PS4 games (and later, PS5 games).
+**A:** RPCSX is an experimental emulator for PS4 and PS5 games.
 Development is ongoing.

 ## Q: Can I play Bloodborne?